twilson63/permaweb-cookbook/languages/README.md

 ## Sidebars

 Translated sidebars are stored in the `sidebars` folder.
 Create a new file with the name set as the 2 letter language code.
-To add a sidebar, you will need to export the sidebar object in `sidebars/index.js`.
-Afterwards, import the sidebar object in `config.js` and set it to the corresponding locale under `theme.locales['/langcode/'].sidebar`.
+Check out the [official vuepress documentation](https://ecosystem.vuejs.press/themes/default/config.html#sidebar) for more information about sidebars configuration.